Religious aspects of Nazism: Nazism and occultism

 The Ariosophic writings described a glorious ancient Germanic past, in which an elitist priesthood "expounded occult-racist doctrines and ruled over a superior and racially pure society."
 The downfall of this imaginary Golden Age was explained as the result of the interbreeding between the master race and the untermenschen (lesser races).

-The "abstruse ideas and weird cults [of Ariosophy] anticipated the political doctrines and institutions of the Third Reich" writes Goodrick-Clarke in the introduction to his book, motivating the phrase "occult roots of Nazism"; direct influences, however, are sparse.
-With the exception of Karl Maria Wiligut, Goodrick-Clarke has not found evidence that prominent Ariosophists directly influenced Nazism.
+The "abstruse ideas and weird cults [of Ariosophy] anticipated the political doctrines and institutions of the Third Reich", but direct influences are sparse: with the exception of Karl Maria Wiligut, no evidence has been found that prominent Ariosophists directly influenced Nazism.

-Goodrick-Clarke considers the "Nazi crusade [as] ... essentially religious".
-His follow-up book Black Sun: Aryan Cults, Esoteric Nazism and the Politics of Identity examined 'ariosophic' ideas after 1945 and 'neo-völkisch movements'.

 Religious beliefs of leading Nazis

 Within a large movement like Nazism, it may not be especially shocking to discover that individuals could embrace different ideological systems that would seem to be polar opposites.
 The religious beliefs of even the leading Nazis diverged strongly.

-The difficulty for historians lies in the task of evaluating not only the public, but also the private statements of the Nazi politicians.
-Steigmann-Gall, who intended to do this in his study, points to such people as Erich Koch (who was not only Gauleiter of East Prussia and Reichskomissar for the Ukraine, but also the elected praeses of the East Prussian provincial synod of the Evangelical Church of the old-Prussian Union) and Bernhard Rust as examples of Nazi politicians who also professed to be Christian in private.
+The difficulty for historians lies in the task of evaluating not only the public but also the private statements of the Nazi politicians.
+Steigmann-Gall, who intended to do this in his study, points to such people as Erich Koch (who was not only Gauleiter of East Prussia and Reichskommissar of Reichskommissariat Ukraine but also the elected praeses of the East Prussian provincial synod of the Evangelical Church of the old-Prussian Union) and Bernhard Rust as examples of Nazi politicians who also professed to be Christian in private.